-Pre-Pharmacy A career in pharmacy offers a broad range of opportunities including local and hospital pharmacies, pharmaceutical research, pharmaceutical and medical field sales, and medical research.
+A career in pharmacy offers a broad range of opportunities including local and hospital Pre-Pharmacy pharmacies, pharmaceutical research, pharmaceutical and medical field sales, and medical research.
 A student planning a career in pharmacy ordinarily completes two years of pre-pharmacy course work prior to seeking admission to a school of pharmacy.
 The student should work closely with the pre-pharmacy advisor to tailor his or her program to the requirements of the particular pharmacy school in which he or she is interested.
-The following courses are required for admission to the pharmacy school at the University of Arkansas for Medical Sciences:
+The following courses are required for admission to the pharmacy school at the University of Arkansas for Medical Sciences.
+Students intending to apply for admission at other pharmacy schools should contact those schools to ensure that they complete all Pre-Pharmacy coursework required by those programs.